g-nitin/portfolio/index.md

     <h1 class="hero-title">Welcome to My Portfolio</h1>
     <div class="hero-content">
       <p class="hero-text">
         Hello!
-I'm Nitin Gupta, a Computer Science student at the University of South Carolina.
+I'm Nitin Gupta, a Computer Science Master's student at the University of South Carolina.
 This portfolio showcases my education, skills, experience, and projects.
 Feel free to explore and learn more about my journey in the world of technology and software development.
       </p>
     </div>
   </header>